Ayan-10/Crime-Preventor/README.md

 > python home.py

 ## Special Requirment
 To test Violence Detection feature.
-You need to download the `.weights` file from Firebase Storage (Open Crime preventor project in firebase > Click storage > Download yolov3.weights).
+You need to download the `.weights` file from Firebase Storage (Open Crime preventer project in firebase > Click storage > Download yolov3.weights).
 After downloading yolov3.weights file put it in the same directory of home.py.